qobilov007/SherLegal/README.md

 ## My Contribution

-I developed the majority of the project's core features and functionality.
-The project was completed in collaboration with my mentor.
+I served as the primary developer of this project, implementing most of the application's architecture, core features, business logic, and user interface.

+The project was developed with guidance and mentorship from my teacher, who provided architectural advice, technical feedback, and code reviews during the development process.